-The program requires 24 credit hours of core courses, 9 credit hours of electives, and a up to 24 credit hours of dissertation research (minimum 15 credit hours of dissertation).
-The remaining 15 credit hours may consist of additional electives, doctoral research and/or dissertation research.
+The program requires 24 credit hours of core courses, 9 credit hours of electives, and a up to 24 credit hours of additional electives, doctoral research, and a minimum of 15 credit hours of dissertation research.

 Students with an earned master's degree may request that up to 30 credit hours of previous course work be applied to the credit hour requirement.